Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Grant Holicky 32:44

-playing indoor soccer back in the day, and you’d play games at 10 o’clock at night.
-And I remember coming home from a 10 o’clock game, getting home, drinking a beer, in part to try to calm myself down so that I could fall asleep.
-It cannot fall asleep after working out that late I remember vividly after cross Vegas like being awake till three in the morning.
-Not just because not because there’s some huge after party going on either like just sitting there like, oh my god, I cannot get to sleep because I am just so jacked up.
+I remember playing indoor soccer back in the day, and you’d play games at 10 o’clock at night and I remember coming home from a 10 o’clock game, getting home, drinking a beer, in part to try to calm myself down so that I could fall asleep – I cannot fall asleep after working out that late.
+I remember vividly after Cross Vegas, like, being awake till three in the morning – not just because there’s some huge after party going on either, like, just sitting there like “oh my god, I cannot get to sleep because I am just so jacked up”.
 I think it really messes with the rhythms.
-Trevor,

 Trevor Connor 33:44